aaron-vaz/skelly/README.md

 ## Installation

-There are a couple of ways to install `proj`.
+There are a couple of ways to install `skelly`.

 ### From Release (Recommended)